Mid-Semester Feedback

-Mid-Semester Feedback (MSF) is an optional, anonymous, confidential, and non-evaluative online survey administered through CoursEval to students to obtain early feedback on a 16-week course.
-MSF allows instructors to adjust or optimize a course while the semester is still in progress, provides insights into professional development, and empowers students to feel involved in shaping their educational experience.
+Mid-Semester Feedback is an optional and anonymous online survey administered through the CoursEval tool to help faculty solicit early feedback from students in 16-week courses.
+The feedback allows instructors to adjust or optimize a course while the semester is still in progress, provides insights into professional development, and empowers students to feel involved in shaping their educational experience.
+Results are confidential!
+Only the course instructor has access to view survey reports.
+Department Chairs, Deans, or other administrators cannot access them.
+The Mid-Semester Feedback survey is designed to support formative improvement, not evaluative decision‑making.

 Benefits for Faculty